rooharrigan/slack_webhooks_intro/README.md

 	- `pip install -r requirements.txt`
 	- `source secrets.sh`
 	- `python server.py`
-- Once your server starts successfully, navigate to localhost:5000 and check that the form has successfully loaded.  *note that if you are not connected to the internet, the bootstrap will not load and the page will look very 90's.
-Once the page loads, it should look very early 2000's (but feel free to customize!)
+- Once your server starts successfully, navigate to localhost:5000 and check that the form has successfully loaded.
+	*Note that if you are not connected to the internet, the bootstrap will not load and the page will look very 90's.
+Once the page loads, it should look very early 2000's (feel free to customize!)
 - Open up your `server.py` and `index.html` files in your text editor of choice and have at it.